 Nashville Personal Injury And Wrongful Death Lawyers

-One of the most common questions we hear at the law office of Bart Durham in Nashville, Tennessee, is if your case has merit.
+One of the most common questions we hear at the law offices of Bart Durham in Nashville, Tennessee and Bowling Green, Kentucky, is if your case has merit.
 Only an experienced attorney can accurately answer that question.

-My personalized approach to each client who comes to our office means that there is no “cookie-cutter” approach to establishing your case.
-During the initial consultation, I will secure all the information and documentation that you can provide me.
-Sometimes a case will come to me that I feel does not warrant legal action after consulting with my legal staff.
-In those situations, I am candid and honest with my clients on their chances of prevailing in settlement or litigation.
+Our personalized approach to each client who comes to our office means that there is no “cookie-cutter” approach to establishing your case.
+During the initial consultation, we will secure all the information and documentation that you can provide.
+Sometimes a case will arise that does not warrant legal action after consulting with our legal staff.
+In those situations, we are candid and honest with our clients on their chances of prevailing in settlement or litigation.

-At the Law Office of Bart Durham, I recognize that some personal injury cases are more complicated than others.
+At the Law Office of Bart Durham, we recognize that some personal injury cases are more complicated than others.
 Certain thresholds of liability exist and some laws present obstacles.
-While my 75-plus years of experience have taught me to overcome challenges that face me on behalf of my clients, there are some cases that just do not warrant legal representation.
-Your time is valuable, as is mine.
+While our 75-plus years of experience have taught us to overcome challenges on behalf of our clients, there are some cases that just do not warrant legal representation.
+Your time is valuable, as is ours.
 It is not in my best interest to waste that time or your financial resources.

 How The Personal Injury Claims Process Works

 The work that needs to be done toward a successful personal injury claim requires dedication by an experienced attorney, and time.
 Resolution will not happen overnight, unless you want to accept the quick settlement that the defendant’s insurance company offers you.
 At Bart Durham Injury Law, in Nashville, Tennessee, we are detail-oriented in how we establish a personal injury case.